-The world of work is still debating the relevance of flexibility in the workplace; however, employees are clear on redefining today's working model.
-In this blog, we decided to cover what the future working model is expected to look like during 2023.
+The world of work is still debating the relevance of workplace flexibility; however, employees are clear on redefining today’s working model.
+In this blog, we decided to cover what the future working model is expected to look like during 2023 and the impacts on Tech Recruitment and FMCG Recruitment.
+This article focuses specifically on workplace flexibility, for a more detailed view on Tech Recruitment and FMCG Recruitment, check out ‘Tech Recruitment UK: Navigating the Competitive Landscape‘ and ‘FMCG Recruitment Trends and Strategies‘.

 As 2022 began, there were many businesses that had adapted to a working style that was altered by the Covid-19 pandemic, implementing hybrid and remote working techniques.
 By May 2022, Office of National Statistics data showed that the workforce had settled into a pattern, where around a fifth of UK workers worked part of the week from an office and the remainder from their homes or somewhere else.